cashtokens/cashtokens.org/docs/spec/chip.md

 #### Reserved Supply

-A token category's **reserved supply** is the sum – at a particular moment in time – of tokens held in reserve by the issuing entity. **This is the portion of the supply which the issuer represents as "not in circulation".**
+A token category's **reserved supply** or **unissued supply** is the sum – at a particular moment in time – of tokens held in reserve by the issuing entity. **This is the portion of the supply which the issuer represents as "not in circulation".**

 The reserved supply of a fungible token category can be computed by retrieving all UTXOs which contain token prefixes matching the category ID, removing provably-destroyed outputs (spent to `OP_RETURN` outputs), and summing the `amount`s held in prefixes which have either the `minting` or `mutable` capability.